 - Did you know the UGAAlert messages are also posted to four Twitter feeds (@ugaalert, @UGAEVENTS, @universityofga, @UGAOEP) and to OEP’s Facebook page?

 - You can also Fast Follow @ugaalert without a Twitter account.
 Text “Follow @ugaalert” to 40404.
-This will allow you to received the alerts from the UGAAlert Twitter account directly to you phone like a text message.
+This will allow you to receive the alerts from the UGAAlert Twitter feed directly to you phone like a text message.